pothitos/Pluggable_Search_Methods/README.md

-__This repository that you're currently viewing produces an [extended/revised article](http://di.uoa.gr/~pothitos/papers/Search_Methods.pdf) currently under construction.__
+__This repository that you're currently viewing produces an [extended/revised article](http://di.uoa.gr/~pothitos/papers/Search_Methods.pdf) of the above.__

-It will be submitted to IJAIT journal.
+It has been submitted to IJAIT journal.
 Therefore, it should comply with IJAIT [typesetting instructions](http://worldscientific.com/sda/1037/ws-ijait.pdf).